helkyar/Templates/README.md

     git add .gitignore
     git commit -m "Add gitignore"

-Before the inital commit of the project edit the `package.json` files as you see fit (in the `back` folder take into account that there are no database dependencies specified)
+Before the inital commit of the project edit the `package.json` files as you see fit.
+In the `back` folder take into account that all database dependencies are declared, edit the file before installing.
+The `front` folder includes axios dependency, but fetch alternatives are also there.

     git add -A
     git commit -m "Initial commit"